Having an online freelance portfolio can fast-track your growth in the gig economy.

 The only surefire method is to use content analytics to track performance-related metrics, like page views, session duration, bounce rate, and pages per session.
 Set up tools like Google Analytics to track these metrics and identify which of your content tactics work the best.

-Google Analytics will also help you identify your top-performing content channels, be it direct traffic, search engines, emails, or social media.
+Google Analytics will also help you identify your top-performing content channels, direct traffic, search engines, emails, or social media.

 4. Link Your Socials